 Beyond the results/ leaderboard this is about community engagement.
 We want you to share the journey to your own finish line via any and all social media channels.
 You can tag us on facebook, twitter or instagram under the hashtag #centurioncommunity.
 Photos are strongly encouraged!
 We will share what we can and award spot prizes to the best uploads and engagements over the course of the event.

 You can register by clicking on the button linked at the top of this page.
-Registrations are open until the final minutes of the event, so you can join in at any time and count any mileage you have already accumulated from January 1st 2023.
+Registrations are open until the final minutes of the event, so you can join in at any time and count any mileage you have already accumulated after the start of the event.